-Cath Howe is well known for exploring the everyday lives of children and her new book, Insiders, follows four friends whose misunderstandings lead to a near tragedy.
+Cath Howe is well known for exploring the everyday lives of children and her new series for younger children, Call the Puffins, explores new experiences and making friends.

 Cath is an author and teacher working in South West London writing for, and working with, Key Stage 2 primary age children.
 Cath runs workshops in schools on everything to do with writing and performing, and her book Let's Perform, published by Bloomsbury, gives guidance in encouraging children to perform.
 Nosy Crow published Ella on the Outside in 2018, Not My Fault a year later, and How to be Me in 2021.
 She has won prizes for stories, poems and monologues and has even written a musical.

 Call the Puffins (Welbeck Flame)